Affiliate links on Android Authority may earn us a commission. Learn more.

 HMD has not been the best at pushing out prompt Android updates recently.
 In fact, the company admitted that it didn’t do the best job of rolling out Android 11 to its devices.
 However, it was the fourth in line to roll out its Android 12 update, which hit the Nokia X20 in December 2021.

 HMD ranked 10th for its Android 11 update speed in our rundown in early 2021, a considerable decline from its fourth position in 2020.
 Its comeback this year is hopefully a sign of improvement for the brand.
-However, only a handful of Nokia handsets have received the Android 12 update so far, and the company is yet to share an official list of devices that will receive it.
+However, only a handful of Nokia handsets have received the Android 12 update, and the company has yet to share an official list of devices that will receive it.
 We’ve seen the Nokia 8.3, G10, G20, 2.4, and 5.4 have been updated.

 - Date of first stable rollout: December 22, 2021